jeriyl/Aiqod/README.md

-# Machine Learning Model for Text Classification
+# Multilabel Text Classification Project

 In this project, the data has been preprocessed using techniques such as Bag of Words, TF-IDF vectorization, and word embedding.
 The objective is to build a machine learning model to predict the probabilities for a multilabel classification problem.